Believe it or not, I’m about as chill as they get:

 Phenibut is a Soviet designed GABA derivative, developed to cross the blood-brain barrier for non-sedative anti-anxiety effects á la benzodiazepines.
 The product proved to be so effective at eliminating short-term acute anxiety that Russian cosmonauts included the drug in their medicine kits to treat stress.

 In the same way that Adderall users turn to nootropics for safer cognitive enhancement, I’ve seen many anti-anxiety users consider nootropics for similar reasons.
-Namely as a means to preserve motivation & clear thinking in the face of reduced stress & anxiety.
+Namely as a means to preserve motivation and clear thinking in the face of reduced stress and anxiety.

 I’d caution against this route if you suffer from severe anxiety, as a physician should be consulted first.
 However, in general the natural nootropics listed above seem like viable options of anxiolysis, regardless of your degree of anxiety.
 Even so, take the first few doses easy, monitor your body’s reaction, don’t FREAK OUT if you feel no effect because that’d be counterproductive, and take the stack from there.